 Top left is the New Year Chaser.
 This one was probably the most elaborate and complicated to make.
 It is a champagne cup on one end and a shot cup on the other.
 The double ended ball suspended in the middle "drops" when the cup is turned over, almost touching the point of the bottom cup but swinging clear.

 On the right of the New Years Chaser is the Conch Cup.
-Sea shells an sea life have always fascinated me (as you can tell by my website) This one is self explanatory but again, some tricky solder joins.
-On of the most difficult things cannot even be seen in this shot.
-The feet are tiny silver spirals that had to be soldered on near the end.
-Let's just say it's hard to solder something small to something big.
+Sea shells an sea life have always fascinated me (as you can tell by my website)

 The Tornado cup and the Bubble cup are some of the early designs.
 The tornado cup has gold balls swirling around the out side.
 This one proved to be difficult because it's one long piece of wire and that is one long solder joint to go top to bottom without any gaps or leaks and then soldering on the gold balls without re-flowing the whole thing was a challenge too.
 The "bubble" cup on the right was one of the first ones from the "beach party series".
 I liked the idea of it looking like there is no bottom yet it holds a full once.